Join Us for this Major

 • Travel time is approximately 1 3/4 hours.

-• Flights from Winnipeg to Thompson twice a day.
+• Flights from Winnipeg to Thompson are twice a day.

 collage of airship, drone, locomotive and EV plug